 How can applications be made?

-Applications should submitted via the online form, which is available here.
+Applications should submitted via the online form, which is currently not available .
 The application should consist of:

 - The complete application form